 There are two predominate soil types present in the review area: Grieta (55 percent) and Sheppard loamy fine sands (40 percent).
 The Grieta soil is described as well drained with a depth to restrictive feature of more than 80 inches and a depth to water table greater than 80 inches.
 The soil is also characterized as having a moderate water capacity and does not flood or pond.
 A typical profile for this soil consists of 0 to 7 inches of loamy fine sand in the A Horizon, 7 to 14 inches of sandy clay loam in the Bt1 Horizon, 14 to 21 inches of sandy clay loam in the Bt2 Horizon and 21 to 60 inches of coarse sandy loam in the Bk Horizon.
 The other soil identified in the NRCS soils report is Sheppard loamy fine sand.
 This soil is described as somewhat excessively drained, with a depth to restrictive feature of more than 80 inches and a depth to water table of more than 80.
 The soil is also characterized as having a low available water capacity and does not flood or pond.
-A typical profile for this soil consists of 0 to 5 inches of loamy fine sand in the A horizon and 5 to 60 inches of loamy fine sand in the C horizon.
+A typical profile for this soil consists of 0 to 5 inches of loamy fine sand in the C horizon.

-The applicant provided gauge data from several points within 8-digit Hydrologic Unit Code (HUC) where the Black Arroyo is located (13020203).
-The data for the Black Arroyo covered 9 years and showed flows occurred in the channel for a maximum of 81.4 hours per year.
-The year with the second highest amount of flow was for only 46 hours, and in 7 of the years the stream channel experienced less than 10.4 hours of flow.
+The applicant provided gauge data from several points within 8-digit Hydrologic Unit Code (HUC) where the Montoyas Arroyo is located (13020203).
+The data for the Montoyas Arroyo covered 12 years and showed flows occurred in the channel for a maximum of 32.4 hours per year.
+The year with the second highest amount of flow was for only 13.3 hours, and in 10 of the years the stream channel experienced less than 9.2 hours of flow.
 Other similar aquatic features in the area recorded flow from 0 to 9 days total per year over an 11 year period.

-In addition to the field assessment, the APT was run for the following additional dates in conjunction with reviewing satellite imagery of the review area: February 19, 2014, March 8, 2014, and November 1, 2015 (see document 2020-206 APT 2014-02-19.pdf, 2020-206 ATP 2014-03-08.pdf, 2020-206 ATP 2015-11-01.pdf, 2020-206 Satellite Image 2014-02-19.png, 2020-206 Satellite image 2014-03-08.png, and 2020-206 Satellite image 2015-11-01.png).
-The date of November 1, 2015 was chosen because it is the closest date to the wet season with satellite imagery available and the Drought Index was listed as "Normal".
-This is also the year with the most days of flow from the gauge data provided.
-Furthermore, this date fell between precipitation events in the area that resulted in over 0.5 inches of rainfall.
+In addition to the field assessment, the APT was run for the following additional dates in conjunction with reviewing satellite imagery of the review area: January 17, 2013, February 19, 2014, and March 8, 2014 (see document 2020-208 APT 2013-01-17, 2020-208 Satellite Image 2013-01-17.png, 2020-208 APT 2014-02-19.pdf, 2020-208 Satellite Image 2014-02-19.png, 2020-208 ATP 2014-03-08.pdf, and 2020-208 Satellite Image 2014-03-08.png).
+The date of January 17, 2013 was chosen because it is in the wet season with satellite imagery available in the year with the most days of recorded flow according to the guage data provided.
 The date of February 19, 2014 was chosen as it fell within the wet season during the second wettest year as determined by the gauge data provided.
 The date of March 8, 2014 was chosen as the date with available satellite imagery in the second wettest year as determined by the gauge data provided.
 Upon review of satellite imagery for these dates, no surface water or indication of recent flows was observed in the stream channel for any of these dates.

 A field assessment of the review area was conducted on July 24, 2020, which was the day after a 0.25 inch rainfall in the area.
 However, no surface water was observed in the stream channel.
-Additionally, the banks and bed of the stream channel are mostly devoid of any vegetation, nor is there a riparian corridor present.
-The vegetation observed is typical high desert plant community.
+Additionally, the vegetation observed is typical high desert plant community.
 A second site visit was conducted on August 21, 2020 and no flow or indications of recent hydrology was observed (see attached photos).